AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

 ### Question 2: How do we use Memory Managed Utility?

-At first, we have to allocate Unified Memory which is accesible from CPU or GPU using cudaMallocManaged function.
+At first, we have to allocate Unified Memory, which is accesible from CPU or GPU, using cudaMallocManaged function.
 ```
   cudaMallocManaged(&x, N*sizeof(float));
   cudaMallocManaged(&y, N*sizeof(float));